 The problem with moving sites, and help from Siteground’s hosting support:

 I was tired after migrating four sites, and I asked Siteground support to move the last site from Hostgator to Siteground for me.
-I filled out the migration form inside my Siteground cPanel, and added all the login details:
+I filled out the migration from inside my Siteground cPanel, and added all the login details:

 After filling out the form, I suspected that it might take 2-3 days to finish the migration.
 To my surprise, I received a reply within 3 minutes.